tc-ca/pact-cfapc/PACT Technical Implementation Guide.md

 **Note:** Consolidation messages do not typically satisfy these requirements as they may lack the original shipper names and addresses and a piece-level description of the cargo.
 While the system will accept “consol” or “consolidation” for the cargo description, this would not be considered compliant with the regulations, in which case all associated house waybills would be required.

 **Note**: A data submitter may submit a house waybill before the master air waybill number (MAWB) is known and leave the MAWB number blank (e.g., in the case where a freight forwarder is submitting house-level data for the air carrier).
-Once the master air waybill number is known, <span class="mark">the house waybill must be resubmitted by the freight forwarder with the master air waybill number included before departure</span>.
+Once the master air waybill number is known, the house waybill must be resubmitted by the freight forwarder with the master air waybill number included before departure.
 Air carriers remain liable for compliance with the regulatory requirements with respect to all data submissions (including those submitted at the house level by other data submitters).

 In addition to the 7+1 pre-load data elements, PACT also requires the following flight information as soon as feasible after the flight’s departure from its LPD before arrival in Canada: